joakimvivas/marco-bot/README.md

 - [ ] Introduce a new language, with the ability to configure (select) the preferred language

+## List of issues and bugs

+Here you can find the [list](https://github.com/joakimvivas/marco-bot/issues) of issues and bugs and how we are working to fix them.
+Thanks for your collaboration!

 ## Running the project locally

 1. Create the Python virtual environment